-Follow the steps below to apply for this degree programme.
+For all students, please take the following steps to apply for this programme:

 Visa & scholarship